 Das Silmarillion: Three Editions from the 1980s

 I recently acquired a few (more) early European copies of The Silmarillion; in this instance, German editions.
 There seems to be a reasonable variety of European editions, particularly in the early post-publication (1977) years, up until around the 1990s.
 Later editionsfrom this side of the millenniumseem to take on far greater uniformity of appearance; many post-1998 copies, for example, exhibit jacket/cover designs based on Ted Nasmith's art.
 Which is fine, I like Ted's work; but it all feels a bit homogeneous.
-Having said this, some of the greater variety is likely perception only; a symptom, no doubt, of the fixed aestheticof the UK hardback through the 1980s, whichaside from book club editions and paperbacksremained essentially unchanged in presentation until the John Howe jacketed copies of the first HARPERCOLLINS years.
+Having said this, some of the greater variety is likely perception only; a symptom, no doubt, of the fixed aesthetic of the UK hardback through the 1980s, whichaside from book club editions and paperbacksremained essentially unchanged in presentation until the John Howe jacketed copies of the first HARPERCOLLINS years.

 Always slightly tricky to acquire specific ‘foreign’ editions—if one is particular in regard to first impression status, first appearance, etc—when you only have rudimentary non-English language skills.
 German bookbinding is very well thought of, from a traditional (English) craft bookbinding perspective; and I'd always hoped that some remnant of the old craft might have seeped down into modern German trade publishing.
 A rather misplaced hope.
-Although, German visual design remains interesting; perhaps because it's simply less familiar (to me).
+Although, German visual design remains interesting; perhaps because it is simply less familiar (to me).

 I have four German editions of The Silmarillion sitting on my shelves.
 I can't read German.
 Here are three 1980s editions: